javier-lopez/javier.io/blog/en/_posts/2014-02-21-unstressed-object-pronouns-in-spanish.md

 Pay attention to the *'se'* which replaces *'le'* for the indirect object

-## Exercises: Replace the direct/indirect objects in the following sentences with the appropriate pronouns:
+## Exercises: Replace the direct/indirect objects in the following sentences with the appropriate pronouns

 > I told the girls the reasons of my decision / Les dije a las chicas las razones de mi decisión

 > Did you get back the chair to the neighbor (female)?  / ¿Devolviste la silla a la vecina?

 > Diana wrote a letter to Hugo / Diana escribio una carta para Hugo

 *keywords, palabras clave:* **leismo, laismo, loismo, objeto directo, objeto indirecto**